 Simulation Result – Sir2

+A computer simulation method involving protein-ligand docking and a subsequent rescoring of the estimated protein-ligand binding affinity with a more accurate method called MM-GBSA (molecular mechanics – generalized Born surface area) was used.
+While MM-GBSA scores, which are reported in kcal/mol units, are not absolute binding affinities, they have been shown to have a good correlation to experimental binding affinities for many protein-ligand data sets [put in references].
+While the wet lab results focused on hSIRT1 and hSIRT3, appropriate x-ray structures necessary for simulations were not publicly available for hSIRT1.
+Instead, the homologous protein yeast Sir2 was used to mechanistically compare to hSIRT3 because, like hSIRT1, Sir2 has been shown to have a similar noncompetitive nicotinamide inhibition mechanism.

-MM-GBSA for Sir2 support the noncompetitive nicotinamide inhibitor experimental results.
-In noncompetitive inhibition mechanistic models, when the inhibitor, such as nicotinamide, occupies the C pocket preventing NAD+ from occupying the productive AC pocket binding mode, NAD+ can equally bind to the AB pockets and wait for the noncompetitive inhibitor to leave. of NAD+ binding in the two different modes are about equal, supporting the noncompetitive mechanistic model.
+MM-GBSA scores for Sir2 support the noncompetitive nicotinamide inhibitor experimental results.
+In noncompetitive inhibition mechanistic models, when the inhibitor, such as nicotinamide, occupies the C pocket preventing NAD+ from occupying the productive AC pocket binding mode, NAD+ can equally bind to the AB pockets and wait for the noncompetitive inhibitor to leave.
+Scores of NAD+ binding in the two different modes are about equal, supporting the noncompetitive mechanistic model.

-oth in-place and crossdocking estimates predicted approximately equal binding affinity forthe AC or AB pocket mode.
-Crossdockingvalidated the method with Sir2 (Sir2Af2, PDB:1YC2), in which NAD+ into the AC pocket starting with the x-ray structure with the NAD+ originally in the AB pocket, and vice versa.
+To help validate the MM-GBSA method, both in-place and cross-docking scores were computed with the multiple NAD+ co-crystallized structures available for Sir2 (Sir2Af2, PDB:1YC2).Cross-docking involves docking NAD+ into the AC pocket starting with the x-ray structure with the NAD+ originally in the AB pocket, and vice versa.
 These results were compared with the in-place MM-GBSA binding affinity estimate, in which the co-crystallized structure is used in-place for scoring without any docking, ligand or protein movement.
-As hypothesized for noncompetitive inhibition, the MM-GBSA very similar for NAD+ in the AC pocket (-92.6) and the AB pocket (-95.2).
-Like the in place predicted binding, the cross-docked are similar at -xxx (find these results) and yyy.
+As hypothesized for noncompetitive inhibition, the MM-GBSA scores are very similar for NAD+ in the AC pocket (-92.6 kcal/mol) and the AB pocket (-95.2 kcal/mol).
+Like the in place predicted binding, the cross-docked scores are similar at -xxx kcal/mol (find these results) and –yyy kcal/mol.

-rossdocking
+The above mentioned cross-docking required induced-fit docking or constraints to prevent redocking of the ligand into the same co-crystallized pose.
+For example,for cross-docking into the AB pockets, an exclusion volume in the C pocket was necessary to prevent re-docking to the starting AC pocket structure.
+For cross-docking into the AC pocket, induced-fit was required to move the side chain of ARG:36, which occupies ligand-free C pocket in the co-crystallized structure with NAD+ in the AB pocket.
+With the induced-fit and exclusion volume, the best scoring cross-docked poses were within 2 Å RMSD of the non-docked superimposed co-crystallized structures, as shown in Figure 4.